A note on Gauss operators and quantizations of Yang-Mills theories: Introduction

-Thus, a quantization of a gauge field theory is defined by the choice of a gauge fixing, different gauge fixing identifying different quantum field algebras $\F$, even if the resulting representations of the observable field subalgebra $\F_{obs}$ are all equivalent (one of the roles of $\F$ being the construction of the representations of $\F_{obs}$ beyond the vacuum one \cite{FS23}).
+\Fob {\F_{obs}} Thus, a quantization of a gauge field theory is defined by the choice of a gauge fixing, different gauge fixings identifying different quantum field algebras $\F$, even if the resulting representations of the observable field subalgebra $\F_{obs}$ are all equivalent; one of the main roles of the field algebra $\F$ is to allow, through its vacuum representation, the construction of the representations of $\Fob$ beyond its vacuum sector \cite{FS16}, namely the expectations of the observables on the states with non-trivial $G$ charges.

+We consider quantizations of Yang-Mills field theories (with $G$ a compact Lie group) defined by vacuum representations of local field algebras $\F$, in a vector space $\V = \F \Psio$, obtained by \textit {gauge fixings which do not break the global gauge group $G$, satisfy locality and leave a residual local gauge subgroup $\G_r \subset \G$ unbroken }. \goodbreak